zachatrocity/Muon/README.md

 # Muon
 Senior Capstone Project - A simple fairly simple game built with nw.js and angular.
 The minimum supported resolution is 1360x768

+##Muon Server
+To find the code that powers the multi-player backend check out the [MuonServer repo](https://github.com/zachatrocity/MuonServer)

 #Installer/Demo
 You can find the installer and the demo [here](http://www.zachatrocity.com/muon)